tus/tus-resumable-upload-protocol/protocol.md

 not known, the Server MUST set `Upload-Defer-Length: 1` in all responses to `HEAD` requests.

+c) `Upload-Type` to indicate the mime type of the uploaded file.

 If the Server supports deferring length, it MUST add `creation-defer-length` to the `Tus-Extension` header.